GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

 You may note :

  - All static parameters and initial value fields must have ``initialCondition`` field set to ``1``.
- - The ``objectPath`` refers to the ``ÈlementRegion`` in which the field has his value,
+ - The ``objectPath`` refers to the ``ElementRegion`` in which the field has his value,
  - The ``setName`` field points to the box previously defined to apply the fields,
  - ``name`` and ``fieldName`` have a different meaning: ``name`` is used to give a name to the XML block.
 This ``name`` must be unique. ``fieldName`` is the name of the field register in GEOSX.
 This value has to be set according to the expected input fields of each solver.

 .. note::
-  GEOSX handles permeability as a diagonal matrix, so the three values of the permeability tensor are set individually using the ``component`` field,
+  GEOSX handles permeability as a diagonal matrix, so the three values of the permeability tensor are set individually using the ``component`` field.

 .. _Outputs_tag_field_case: